enthus1ast/nimja/readme.md

 USAGE
 =====

-there are only two relevant procedures:
+there are only three relevant procedures:

 - `compileTemplateStr(str: string)`
   compiles a template string to nim ast (THIS ONE IS NOT FULLY USABLE IN THIS ALPHA VERSION)
 - `compileTemplateFile(path: string)`
   compiles the content of a file to nim ast
+- `getScriptDir()`
+  returns the path to your current project, on compiletime.

 if / elif / else